 Climbing shoe rubber is an esoteric subject.
 Should you buy Vibram XS Edge or XS Grip?
 Stealth HF or Stealth C4?
 What about proprietary blends like Trax and Science Friction?
 The rubber is what will actually stick to the rock, so this is incredibly important, right?
 Yes, but maybe not as important as you think.
 All rubbers try to find some balance on the sticky-durable continuum.
 Some, like Science Friction, go hard to the sticky side, while others, like Sportiva’s proprietary FriXion RS, gravitate to the more durable side.
 Either way can make sense depending on your priorities.
 In fact, we know many a male climber who wears the women's version of their favorite Sportiva shoe (such as the Otaki or Miura VS), as most are made with a stickier rubber (XS Grip 2) than the men’s version (XS Edge).
 Just understand that there is a tradeoff: the grippier your rubber, the shorter it will last.
 The longer it lasts, the less sticky it will be.

 But because you asked (you did, right?), we do have our preferred brands and models of rubber.
 A quick check of the comparison table above is a dead giveaway: Vibram and Stealth are our clear favorites.
 We especially like the consistent performance of the XS Edge and XS Grip from Vibram, along with Five Ten’s Stealth C4.
 Butora’s Neo Fuse is quickly earning our allegiance as well.
 And, of course, when you bust through the rubber, it doesn’t mean you have to retire your shoe.
-Resolers aren't difficult to find these days—Rock and Resole in Boulder, CO is one of the most widely known—and most even give you the option to change the kind of rubber that’s on your shoe.
+Resolers aren't difficult to find these days—Rock and Resole in Boulder, CO, is one of the most widely known—and most even give you the option to change the kind of rubber that’s on your shoe.

 Fit and Sizing

 We could give you a bunch of rules about how to size your shoe, but in the end, sizing is so specific, so unique, and so particular to each shoe and each foot.
 Some shoes will be too wide or too narrow for your feet.
 Some will stretch a full size, while others won’t at all.
 Some are sized on track with street shoes (Black Diamond’s lineup, for example), while others will have you dropping down a handful of sizes.
-As a result, your best bet is to: a) do some research on what other people have to say about the shoe’s fit, and; b) always try the shoe on before buying.
+As a result, your best bet is to a.) do some research on what other people have to say about the shoe’s fit and b.) always try the shoe on before buying.
 If you’re ordering online, you can roll the dice or buy a couple of pairs from a reputable retailer and return one.

 Rock climbing shoes (La Sportiva Miura VS fit)

-Nailing down the fit is one of the hardest parts of a climbing shoe purchase
+Nailing down the fit is one of the hardest parts of a climbing shoe purchase | Credit: Switchback Travel

 That said, a few generalizations apply.
 First of all, you want your climbing shoes to feel tighter than your street shoes.
 Second, tighter does not mean cutting off circulation.
 If you’re swimming in your shoe, it’s probably too loose.
 But if putting it on takes you a minute of serious tugging only to result in a number 8 on the pain scale, they’re too tight.
 Be honest with yourself: how tight can you go without letting discomfort get in the way of the joy of climbing?
 Many people will sacrifice pain for the extra performance it brings to their climbing game, while others think that a tight shoe adds very little performance.
 It all depends on the terrain, the shoe, and the climber.
 Third, understand that leather stretches and synthetic fabrics tend not to.
 Finally, it’s worth noting that most people have one foot that’s slightly bigger than the other, so try on both shoes before you make a purchase.
 And if your feet are egregiously different sizes, go with Evolv: While they no longer offer shoes in split sizes, they will stretch them for free.